raywill/wf/README.md

 # Options

- -l
+ -l N

+ > N indecates word dict level, from 1 to 7, default is 1. see more in .wf directory

+ -v

-   word dict level, from 1 to 7, see more in .wf directory -v if -v specified, will output all un-matched words, otherwise output matched words
+ > if -v specified, will output all un-matched words, otherwise output matched words

 # Links